Technology is comprised of three subject areas:

 Cake decorating and Christmas cake club

-As well as creative cuisine club, the department also run a cake decorating club (more photos are available on Flickr) for Third Year pupils and, in the autumn term, a Christmas cake club for First Years.
+As well as creative cuisine club, the department also run a cake decorating club for third year pupils and, in the autumn term, a Christmas cake club for first years.